-According to legend, the founder of Bhutanese Buddhism, Guru Rinpoche, arrived - on the back of a flying tigress, no less - to meditate at this site, over 3 kilometres up the mountainside, for three years, three months, three weeks, and three days.
-Taktsang monastery, which translates as ‘Tigers Nest’, was built in the 17th century to mark this celebrated event and has been a pilgrimage destination for centuries.
+After a challenging trek along steep mountain trails, you finally see it: Taktsang Monastery, the ‘Tiger’s Nest’.
+A gleaming pearl clinging to the mountainside above Bhutan's Paro Valley, this iconic landmark is guaranteed to leave you speechless.
+According to legend, the founder of Bhutanese Buddhism, Guru Rinpoche, arrived on the back of a flying tigress to meditate on the mountainside for three years, three months, three weeks and three days.
+Taktsang Monastery was built in the 1600s to mark this celebrated event, and has been a key pilgrimage destination ever since.

 As you continue on, the steep trail narrows and billowing ribbons of prayer flags decorate the path.
 The last stage combines a steep descent, a small bridge over a sacred pool, and a final climb up a flight of around 400 shallow steps delivering you, finally, to the doorstep of this holy destination.
 Bags, cameras and phones are securely locked away before you’re allowed to enter the monastery itself.

 Once inside, a different level of stillness takes over, and the world is left outside.
 A labyrinth of small rooms and meditation caves open out from cool stone corridors, and around every corner you’ll find new delights: embellished shrines, vibrant murals and golden Buddhas warmly lit by candles and butter lamps; the heady scent of incense filling the air.

 As Taktsang is a working monastery, you’ll often see monks hurrying through the narrow halls, and may be blessed with holy water and invited to roll dice (a form of divination in Bhutan).
 Find a comfortable corner where you can sit peacefully, listening to the gentle sound of the monks’ chanting, and fully savour the atmosphere of this unique place.